elastic/apm/specs/agents/log-sending.md

 However, the values of `service.name` and `service.version` can be omitted as they are redundant to the values that are already sent in the [ND-JSON metadata](metadata.md).
-In the case where the formatted ECS log event already contains them it might be more efficient to send the event as-is than rewriting the event.
+In the case where the formatted ECS log event already contains them it might be more efficient to send the event as-is, rather than rewriting the event.

 ### Agent log